Coolio

-Artis Leon Ivey Jr. (August 1, 1963 – September 28, 2022), known professionally as Coolio, was an American rapper.
-First rising to fame as a member of the gangsta rap group WC and the Maad Circle, Coolio achieved mainstream success as a solo artist in the mid-to-late 1990s with his albums It Takes a Thief (1994), Gangsta's Paradise (1995), and My Soul (1997).
+Artis Leon Ivey Jr. (August 1, 1963 – September 28, 2022), known by his stage name Coolio, was an American rapper.
+He was best known for his single "Gangsta's Paradise" (1995), which won a Grammy Award, and was credited for changing the course of hip-hop by bringing it to a wider audience.
+Other singles included "Fantastic Voyage" (1994), "1, 2, 3, 4 (Sumpin' New)" (1996), and "C U When U Get There" (1997).
+He released nine albums, the first three of which achieved mainstream success: It Takes a Thief (1994), Gangsta's Paradise (1995), and My Soul (1997).
+Coolio first achieved recognition as a member of the gangsta rap group WC and the Maad Circle.
+Coolio sold 4.8 million albums in the U.S.

-He is best known for his 1995 Grammy Award–winning hit single "Gangsta's Paradise", as well as other singles "Fantastic Voyage" (1994), "1, 2, 3, 4 (Sumpin' New)" (1996), and "C U When U Get There" (1997).

-From 1996 on, Coolio released albums independently, and provided the opening track "Aw, Here It Goes!" for the 1996 Nickelodeon television series Kenan & Kel.
-He created the web series Cookin' with Coolio and released a cookbook.
+He also created the six-episode reality television show Coolio's Rules (2008), the web series Cookin' with Coolio, and published a cookbook.

 Early life

-Artis Leon Ivey Jr. was born on August 1, 1963, in Monessen, Pennsylvania and was raised mostly in Compton.
-His mother was a factory worker who divorced his carpenter father and moved to Compton when Ivey was eight years old.
-Severely asthmatic, Ivey was a regular visitor to his local library as a boy.
-He started rapping as a teenager, earning the nickname Coolio Iglesias, after Spanish singer Julio Iglesias, which was later shortened to Coolio.
-He was arrested for bringing a weapon to school and served prison time for larceny.
-As Compton declined in the 1980s, he became addicted to crack cocaine, but quit drugs after spending time living with his father in San Jose.
-After attending Compton Community College, he worked in jobs such as volunteer firefighting and security at Los Angeles International Airport, before becoming a rapper.
+Artis Leon Ivey Jr. was born on August 1, 1963, in Monessen, Pennsylvania.
+His mother was a factory worker who divorced his father, who was a carpenter, and they moved to Compton, California when Ivey was eight years old.
+Ivey was severely asthmatic and, as a child, he was taken to the hospital several times due to asthma complications.
+He was a regular visitor to his local library as a boy.
+He often played board games with his mother.
+He started rapping as a teenager, earning the nickname Coolio Iglesias due to his slick performances, a takeoff of Spanish singer Julio Iglesias; the nickname was later shortened to Coolio.
+He was arrested for taking a weapon to school and served prison time for larceny.
+As Compton went into decline in the 1980s, he became addicted to crack cocaine, but quit drugs after spending time living with his father in San Jose, crediting Christianity for helping him get over his addiction.
+There, he worked for the California Department of Forestry and Fire Protection.
+Coolio attended Compton Community College then worked in a volunteer fire department and security at Los Angeles International Airport, before becoming a rapper.

 Music career

 Coolio recorded his first single in 1987, titled "Whatcha Gonna Do?".
-He also recorded "What Makes You Dance (Force Groove)" with Nu-Skool in 1988.
-Coolio made connections in the L.A. rap scene, and in 1991, ended up joining the group WC and the Maad Circle, led by rapper WC.
+In 1988, he recorded "What Makes You Dance (Force Groove)" with Nu-Skool.
+Coolio made connections in the L.A. rap scene, and in 1991, joined the group WC and the Maad Circle, led by rapper WC.
 He is a credited co-contributor on the group's debut album Ain't a Damn Thang Changed, including on the single "Dress Code".